 What's the best way to become a stronger, faster runner?
 You might think the answer is just to run more.
 While that's part of it, the equation isn't always that simple.

-That's why most reputable running programs will have a day or two of cross-training on the schedule.
+One way to help ward off injuries from all that repetitive motion is with cross-training.
 By varying your workouts, you can build up your fitness level using different movement patterns, most of which involve far less impact on your joints.
 Try incorporating one (or all) of these cross-training workout into your routine.

 Because you can go faster and see more, cycling provides a welcome mental break from running, says Lucas Larson, general manager and coach at Heartbreak Hill Running Company in Chicago.
 It's also a lower-impact way to get cardiovascular benefits similar to running.
 In other words, you can pedal your way to a stronger heart and lungs with less pounding on your legs.